Gorialis/jishaku/README.rst

 - ``_channel``: Shorthand for ``_ctx.channel``
 - ``_author``: Shorthand for ``_ctx.message.author``

-These variables are all local to the current context, and as such overwriting them won't affect future sessions.
+These variables are local and cleared between sessions, so they will not persist into other sessions.

+The underscore prefix is to help reduce accidental shadowing.
+If you don't want your variables to be prefixed, set ``JISHAKU_NO_UNDERSCORE=true`` in your environment variables.

 By default, variables are not shared at all between REPL contexts.
 You can use ``[jishaku|jsk] retain on`` to try and preserve locals between sessions.